adam-dej/adam-dej.github.io/_posts/2015-07-10-olinuxino-btrfs-root-hdd.md

 updating the server.

 This time I'm going to address this issue.
-The base system will be still Arch linux.
+The base system will be still Arch Linux.
 But it will only be a minimal, bare system, host to several [LXC containers](https://wiki.archlinux.org/index.php/Linux_Containers).
 In those containerized isolated environments services themselves will run.
 This approach remedies the problem with problematic software dependent on a particular version of many things.
-And when btrfs is chosen as a root, the root of each Container can be a btrfs subvolume.
+And if I were to use btrfs, root of each Container can be a btrfs subvolume.
 This has some neat implications:
 Container cloning with Copy-On-Write support, snapshotting before messing with the container (so that changes can be reverted rapidly if something goes wrong)...

-This is the reason I'm installing Arch linux with btrfs root on external HDD.
+This is the reason I'm installing Arch Linux with btrfs root on external HDD.
 This post covers the installation of base system.

 Arch installation